Muralikrishnan8/deploycapistrano/README.md

-# README
+# Contacts POC Application

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3.1

-* System dependencies

-* Configuration
+* Rename database.yml.example to database.yml and modify the configurations

-* Database creation
+* Database creation - rake db:create

-* Database initialization
+* Database initialization - rake db:migrate

-* How to run the test suite
+* How to run the test suite - rspec spec/

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...